-- The Technical Delegate must, in coordination with the FEI approved Course Designer (if appointed) check and approve, in advance, the layout of the course and ride conditions to protect the welfare of the Horse and safety of the Athlete based on the classification of tracks; the degree of difficulty and the complicating weather conditions.
-For 1\, 2\ and 3\ Events the Technical Delegate may also act as the Course Designer.
-For Championships the FEI will appoint an FEI approved Course Designer in association with the OC who must participate in the course design with the OC. - 848.2.2 The Technical Delegate must approve the technical and administrative arrangements for the conduct of the Event: for the correct entry procedures, examinations and inspections of Horses; for the accommodation of Horses and Athletes and for the stewarding of the Event. - The Technical Delegate will supervise the briefing(s) and the conduct of all technical personnel. - The Technical Delegate will investigate all aspects and report to and advise the Ground Jury on any decisions they are required to make. - Until the Technical Delegate has reported to the Ground Jury that he is satisfied with all the arrangements, the authority of the Technical Delegate shall be absolute.
-Thereafter the Technical Delegate will continue to supervise the technical and administrative conduct of the Event and will advise and assist the Ground Jury, the Veterinary Commission and the OC. - At 3 Star or lower star rated Events, the Technical Delegate, if suitably qualified, may also serve on the Ground Jury.

-848.3 Veterinary Commission

-- 848.3.1 The Veterinary Commission has absolute control on all matters concerning Horses' safety, health and welfare.
-The FEI Veterinary Regulations apply to all FEI-sanctioned Endurance rides. - 848.3.2 The President of the Veterinary Commission and the Foreign Veterinary Delegate should be consulted by the OC and the Technical Delegate as early as practicable regarding planning for Vet Gates and other Horse safety issues at the Event. - 848.3.3 At 1 star Events, the President of the Veterinary Commission will also be responsible for the duties normally undertaken by a Foreign Veterinary Delegate.

-848.4 Chief Steward
+O C to the Officials in adverse ppointment. -Information must be providing the providing term is subject to withholding te reimbursement of agreed expenses will • igned off by the President of t -No other gifts or other fea bove. is completed and all results have been he Ground Jury. es can be provided in addition to the by any sponsor directly to Endurance Officials, bu Ground Ju 848.1 ut only by the OC.
+848.1.1 vise all arrangements made by the OC ary control and timekeeping of the 848.1.2 istance of other officials, stewards and the number of entries, but the Ground ontrol of the Competition.
+848.1.3 the table below) must prov ent of the Ground Jury (as indicated in vide a report to the FEI containing the EI General Regulations within 15 days Event FEI Official responsible for providing report CEI 1 and 2 and Regional Championships/Games President of the Ground Jury CEI 3 and Championships Foreign Judge 848.2 Technical Delegate/Course Designer the welfare of the Hhorse and safety of the Aathlete based on the classification of tracks; the degree of difficulty and the complicating weather conditions For 1, 2 and 3 Events the Technical Delegate may also act as the Course Designer.
+For 4 and Championships the FEI will appoint an FEI approved Course Designer in association with the OC who must participate in the course design with the OC.
+848.2.2 The Technical Delegate must approve the technical and administrative arrangements for the conduct of the Event: for the correct entry procedures, examinations and inspections of Horses; for the accommodation of Horses and Athletes and for the stewarding of the Event.
+848.2.3 The Technical Delegate will supervise the briefing(s) and the conduct of all technical personnel.
+848.2.4 The Technical Delegate will investigate all aspects and report to and advise the Ground Jury on any decisions they are required to make.
+848.2.5 Until the Technical Delegate has reported to the Ground Jury that he is satisfied with all the arrangements, the authority of the Technical Delegate shall be absolute.
+Thereafter the Technical Delegate will continue to supervise the technical and administrative conduct of the Event and will advise and assist the Ground Jury, the Veterinary Commission and the OC. - At 3 Star or lower star rated Events, the Technical Delegate, if suitably qualified, may also serve on the Ground Jury. - At 4 Star Events, the Technical Delegate must be foreign.
+848.3 848.2.6 Veterinary Commission 848.3.1 The Veterinary Commission has absolute control on all matters concerning Horses' safety, health and welfare.
+The FEI Veterinary Regulations apply to all FEI-sanctioned Endurance rides.
+848.3.2 The President of the Veterinary Commission and the Foreign Veterinary Delegate should be consulted by the OC and the Technical Delegate as early as practicable regarding planning for Vet Gates and other Horse safety issues at the Event. -At 1 Sstar Events, the President of the Veterinary Commission will also be responsible for the duties normally undertaken by a Foreign Veterinary Delegate.
+848.3.3 848.4 Chief Stew 848.4.1 The Chief Steward is responsible for the organisation of stewarding throughout the Event.